chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt1/index.md

 > Manoush Zomorodi

 Most technologists I personally know are kind people.
-They got into tech for the same reasons I did; they wanted to build cool things and use their skills to make a difference.
+They got into tech for the same reasons I did: they wanted to build cool things and use their skills to make a difference.
 But while the tech industry overall talks a big game about saving the world, I rarely saw it intersect with the world of activism, transformative justice, and worker’s rights—things that have historically been at the forefront of culture and societal shifts.
 I found myself seeking out resources outside traditional tech blogs.

 That’s essentially the state of the field today.
 Designers are at a crossroads where we can accept our seat at the table and become complicit in extractive logic, dig in our heels and fight the leadership, or leave.
 It is not an easy choice.
 One comes at the cost of our soul, the other, our health, and the last, our financial stability.

-It is not an easy choice; and we are privileged to have had the experience and safety net to strike out on our own. mabbees and I decided to take the risk and leave.
+It is not an easy choice, and we are privileged to have the experience and safety net to strike out on our own. mabbees and I decided to take the risk and leave.
 We started Studio Terranova to take ourselves out of the cycle, to give us time to work on our games, to work more in alignment with our values, and to explore different kinds of governance.

 ## Learning sociocracy through fandom

-So, we went and founded a company—what’s next?
+So we founded a company—what’s next?

 As I researched different types of organizational governance from social change groups to Fortune 500 companies, I wanted something that balanced clarity and structure with the more human elements of our work.
 I found inspiration in a very unexpected place.